jmeubank/tdm-distrib/tdm32/gdb/README-gdb32-tdm.md

 ## TDM-GCC INSTALLER ##

-Using the TDM-GCC installer is highly recommended; it can automatically install TDM's GDB (or the official MinGW GDB) as well as all supplementary base system packages.
+Using the TDM-GCC installer is highly recommended; it can automatically install TDM's GDB (or the official MinGW.org GDB) as well as all supplementary base system packages.
 The installer uses a standard wizard interface with reasonable defaults.

 ## MANUAL INSTALLATION ##

-Download the GDB archive (provided in .zip or .tar.lzma format) and unpack it to the location of your choosing.
+Download the GDB archive (provided in .zip or .tar.xz format) and unpack it to the location of your choosing.
 It's recommended that you choose a path with no spaces in the folder names.
 This GDB edition is designed to cooperate with other executables in a standard POSIX-on-Windows installation tree if desired.